eWaterCycle/grpc4bmi/docs/server/python.rst

         def get_component_name(self):
             return "Hello world"

-Then the correct call would be.
+Then we launch this toy model as a service by executing

 .. code-block:: sh

-    $ run-bmi-server --name my_package.my_module.MyBmi
+    $ run-bmi-server --name mypackage.mymodule.MyBmi

-.. _python-grpc4bmi-client:
+This will report the chosen port number in the standard output stream.
+It can be used to connect to the service via the BMI :ref:`python-grpc4bmi-client`.